lookit/lookit-docs/docs/source/researchers-set-study-fields.rst

 Participant-facing title of your study; must be <255 characters.
 Shoot for a short, catchy title; depending on how you advertise your study, you may want participants to be able to recognize and select it from the studies page.
 If you plan on running similar follow-up studies and want them to be easily distinguishable, avoid titles that encompass your entire research program like "Infant Language Study."

+.. _discoverability:

 =============================
 Discoverable
 =============================
-Do you want this study to be listed on the Lookit studies page when it's active?
-Check this box to list the study there.
+Do you want this study to be listed on the Lookit studies page when it's active, and eligible participants in the Lookit database to receive email invitations to participate?
+Check this box to make the study discoverable.
 If the box is unchecked, the study will be 'non-discoverable' and participants will only be able to get to it by following a direct link with your study ID.
 This may be helpful if, for instance, you want to run a follow-up study (with in-lab on online participants) and want to send the link to a limited number of people, or if your inclusion criteria are very limited (e.g., a rare genetic disorder) and you want to recruit specifically without getting any random curious families stopping by.
-You may also occasionally set a study to non-discoverable temporarily so you can try it out as a participant without actually recruiting!
+You may also want to start a study as non-discoverable so you can pilot before inviting everyone who's eligible to participate!

 =============================
 Share preview